 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

-Barbörukapella was rebuilt after it had been examined, but the long collapsed roof was omitted.
+Barbörukapella was rebuilt after examination, but the long, collapsed roof was omitted.

-The door opening is on the west side according to tradition, i.e. our churches face east, but the church doors are on their west side.
+The door opening is on the west side, according to tradition: our churches face east, but the church doors are on the west side.

-Kristján Eldjárn declared this site protected after examining it and the yellow sign above was placed by it.
+Kristján Eldjárn declared this site protected after examining it, and a yellow sign above it was placed.

 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-IcelandThe yellow protection sign

-You can see this sign in many places in Iceland by protected sites and preserved antiquities as I have f.ex. shown you in my travel-blog: Viking Ruins and Burial Mounds I have visited on my travels in Iceland.
+You can see this sign in many places in Iceland, such as protected sites and preserved antiquities, as I have shown you in my travel blog: Viking Ruins and Burial Mounds I have visited on my travels in Iceland.

-In many places, this sign is very worn or has blown away in the wind so it takes some doing to look for it, but it is well maintained here at Barbörukapella.Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland
+In many places, this sign is very worn or has blown away, so it takes some effort to find, but it is well-maintained here at Barbörukapella.Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

-One of the information signs by Barbörukapella - this one Hafnarfjörður town and Byggðasafn Hafnarfjarðar erected
+One of the information signs by Barbörukapella - this one was erected by the Hafnarfjörður town and Byggðasafn Hafnarfjarðar

-St. Barbara was also the patron saint for seafarers and travellers.
+St. Barbara was also the patron saint of seafarers and travellers.
 And I have read that she was also the patron saint for miners and founders.

-And she was amongst the patron saints of Haukadalskirkja church and Reykholtskirkja church.
+And she was among the patron saints of Haukadalskirkja church and Reykholtskirkja church.

-BarbörukapellaThere were many religious objects in Barbörukapella last time I visited it
+BarbörukapellaThere were many religious objects in Barbörukapella the last time I visited it

 Bishop Jón Arason at Hólar also had an image of St. Barbara stitched in his choir cope.
-I tell you about Jón Arason a little later in this travel-blog.
+I'll tell you about Jón Arason a little later in this travel blog.

 Below is a photo I took back in the summer of 2010 of a replica of the choir cope of Jón Arason in Hóladómkirkja cathedral.
 The original is on display at Þjóðminjasafn Íslands.